Changed conditions and closures

-For park closures in neighbouring states please see South Australia Department of Environment and Natural Resources and NSW National Parks and Wildlife Service
+For park closures in neighbouring states, visit South Australia Department of Environment and Natural Resources and NSW National Parks and Wildlife Service.

 Many roads and tracks are closed to vehicle traffic every year over winter for the safety of park visitors and to help limit track damage.

 For other road conditions and information about driving in snow conditions you can contact the VicRoads Hotline on 13 1170 or visit the VicRoads website.

 Fire Danger Rating closures

 The VicEmergency website lists forecast Fire Danger Ratings and Total Fire Ban declarations for Victoria.
 On days of Extreme Fire Danger Ratings you should reconsider plans to visit parks and forests.
 Most parks and forests are closed on days of Catastrophic Fire Danger and if you are already within a park or forest the safest option is to leave the night before or early in the day.